tippenein/brdyorn.com/posts/2016-07-29-simple-client-with-wreq.md

 [here](http://lens.github.io/tutorial.html) or one of the plethora of other lens tutorials online)

-the actual post is pretty self explanatory if you know what `authHeader` and `payload` are, but here's the type sig anyway:
+The actual post is pretty self explanatory if you know what `authHeader` and `payload` are, but here's the type sig anyway:

 ```haskell